-Salesforce signs definitive agreement to acquire Slack
+Salesforce Signs Definitive Agreement to Acquire Slack

 Combining Slack with Salesforce Customer 360 will be transformative for customers and the industry.
 The combination will create the operating system for the new way to work, uniquely enabling companies to grow and succeed in the all-digital world.

-‘Salesforce started the cloud revolution, and two decades later, we are still tapping into all the possibilities it offers to transform the way we work.
-The opportunity we see together is massive,’ said Stewart Butterfield, Slack CEO and Co-Founder.
-‘As software plays a more and more critical role in the performance of every organisation, we share a vision of reduced complexity, increased power and flexibility and, ultimately, a greater degree of alignment and organisational agility.
-Personally, I believe this is the most strategic combination in the history of software, and I can’t wait to get going.’
+“Salesforce started the cloud revolution, and two decades later, we are still tapping into all the possibilities it offers to transform the way we work.
+The opportunity we see together is massive,” said Stewart Butterfield, Slack CEO and Co-Founder.
+“As software plays a more and more critical role in the performance of every organization, we share a vision of reduced complexity, increased power and flexibility, and ultimately a greater degree of alignment and organizational agility.
+Personally, I believe this is the most strategic combination in the history of software, and I can’t wait to get going.”

-Salesforce is the no. 1 CRM that enables companies to sell, service, market and conduct commerce, from anywhere.
-Slack brings people, data and tools together so that teams can collaborate and get work done, from anywhere.
+Salesforce is the #1 CRM that enables companies to sell, service, market and conduct commerce, from anywhere.
+Slack brings people, data and tools together so teams can collaborate and get work done, from anywhere.
 Slack Connect extends the benefits of Slack to enable communication and collaboration between a company’s employees and all its external partners, from vendors to customers.

 Slack will be deeply integrated into every Salesforce Cloud.
 As the new interface for Salesforce Customer 360, Slack will transform how people communicate, collaborate and take action on customer information across Salesforce as well as information from all of their other business apps and systems to be more productive, make smarter, faster decisions and create connected customer experiences.

-Slack to expand enterprise footprint as part of the world’s no. 1 CRM
+Slack To Expand Enterprise Footprint as Part of the World’s #1 CRM

-Slack serves leading organisations in every industry around the world, from the fastest growing startups to Fortune 500 companies, such as Starbucks, Target and TD Ameritrade, along with leading academic institutions, non-profits and governments in more than 150 countries.
+Slack serves leading organizations in every industry around the world, from the fastest growing startups to Fortune 500 companies, such as Starbucks, Target and TD Ameritrade, along with leading academic institutions, non-profits, and governments in more than 150 countries.

 Connecting people and data across systems, apps and devices is one of the biggest challenges companies face in today’s all-digital world.